microsoft/language-server-protocol/_specifications/specification-3-17.md

 > *Since version 3.17.0*

 Inlay hints are short textual annotations that are attached to ranges in the source code.

-**TODO**: Is "inlay hints" too presentational a name?
-The protocol allows other UI (e.g. pop-up when cursor is in the target range).

 These typically spell out some inferred information, such as the parameter name when passing a value to a function.

 ```typescript